INSIGHT-Wall Street gets creative as regulators demand more capital

 Over the last few months, banks including JPMorgan Chase JPM.N, Merchants Bank of Indiana and US Bancorp USB.N, have sold the risk of losses on billions of dollars of loans for cars, multi-family homes, private funds, junk-rated companies, commercial equipment and consumers, these industry sources said.

-Jon-Claude Zucconi, head of tactical situations at Apollo's APO.N ATLAS, which structures such deals, said many U.S. banks are setting up programs to issue credit linked notes for the first time.
+Jon-Claude Zucconi, head of tactical situations at Apollo's APO.N ATLAS SP Partners, which structures such deals, said many U.S. banks are setting up programs to issue credit linked notes for the first time.

 JPMorgan and US Bancorp declined to comment, while Merchants Bank did not respond to requests for comment.